Sylvie Poinsot

 ARTIST BOOKS AND PUBLICATIONS

-• 2020: Painting course, life model portrait, at the Terre et Feu workshop in Paris.
+• 2020: Painting course, live model portrait, at Atelier Terre et Feu, Paris.

 • 2006–2015: Writing workshop with Christine Tristan at ATRT - Paris 13.